temataro/fpga-playground/README.md

 ## Programming the FPGA

 ### My first blinky

+> [!NOTE]
-Apio is a great tool.
+> Apio is a great tool.
+It abstracts away all the background stuff when building the bitstream for your FPGA.
 Make a venv and pip install it.
+Here are the [build instructions for Windows](https://nandland.com/set-up-apio-fpga-build-and-program/).

 It will geneate the pcf and other necessary things for your specific fpga, give you examples (`apio examples -l` to see a list).
 Then you can run `apio upload` to the USB device.
 In your upload folder, run `apio init --board go-board` to generate the `apio.ini` file it will use for the uploading.
 Make sure to change the name of the top module it expects to find to the name of your Verilog module.

+---

 TODO: Try the more verbose approach of doing each step manually.
 ```shell